 HSBC North America submitted its 2024 CCAR capital plan in April 2024.
-The FRB will publicly disclose its supervisory stress test results on or before June 30, 2024.
+In June 2024, the FRB publicly disclosed its supervisory stress test results for all CCAR firms, including HSBC North America, and the results are incorporated into the stress capital buffer for HSBC North America.
 Stress testing results are based solely on hypothetical adverse stress scenarios and should not be viewed or interpreted as forecasts of expected outcomes or capital adequacy or of the actual financial condition of HSBC North America.
 Capital planning and stress testing for HSBC North America may impact our future capital and liquidity.